 Effective advocacy with municipal governments is difficult for small businesses to do.
-Only large organization have the resources to maintain the effort and relationship building needed.
-Small businesses often don’t have that kind of established resources and power.
+Only large organizations have the resources to maintain the effort and relationship building that is needed.
+Small businesses often don’t have those kinds of established resources and power.

 Advocacy requires long roots.
 For instance, a new business owner who is having challenges with zoning bylaws may not have the same relationship established with the municipalities that the chamber may have.
 Advocating for our members in an issue like that can be invaluable to an individual member, especially if we’re able to affect positive change for them.

 Businesses serve the public and contribute to the identity of our communities.
 From delivering services, responding to needs, to creating new opportunities that assist individuals, businesses help communities to thrive.
 The chamber is focused on our missions, our work can be hindered by public policies.
 So local businesses must also advocate.
 Advocating for good public policy is a way to tackle larger systemic forces.

 Public policy can create barriers to getting your work done, such as making it difficult to secure resources and space for programming, connect community members to opportunities, ensure a workforce, or protect their health and well-being.
 Advocacy is a way to present sustainable solutions, express concerns, influence decisions, create access, defend, promote and make changes so your business can get work done, and serve our community.